sanjay-py/sanjay-py/README.md

 ## Projects

 **- Lamps Plus:**
-- Marketing Operations Intern with hands-on experience in ETL processes and programming tools.
+- Intern with hands-on experience in ETL processes and programming tools.
 - Proficient in Informatica Power Center, SQL Developer, and ShellScript.
 - Supported marketing data management and analysis, ensuring data accuracy and efficiency.
 - Responsibilities included ETL development, data analysis and reporting, and database management.